Please note that Tapas no longer supports Internet Explorer.

 Jan 01, 2026

-Royushi woke to the sound of breathing that wasn’t his own.
+Royushi woke up to the sound of a gasp that wasn't his.

-It took him a moment to realize it was his.
+It took him a moment to realize that it was his.

-The med-bay ceiling hovered above him—white, seamless, faintly glowing.
-The air smelled clean in a way that felt artificial, scrubbed of anything human.
-Tubes lined the walls.
-Soft pulses of light tracked vitals he didn’t remember losing.
+The med-bay ceiling lingered above him—white, smooth, and faintly glowing.
+The air smelled like something artificial, something clean.
+Tubes arranged near the walls.
+Soft pulses of light showed vitals that he didn't remember losing.

 Not sharp.
-Not blinding.
-Just deep—settled into his bones like it had always been there.
+Not overwhelming.
+Just deep—it settled into his bones like it had always been there.

 Royushi turned his head slowly.

-Ishara Veyl stood near the foot of the bed, arms crossed, posture composed as ever.
-There was no relief on her face.
-No panic.
+Ishara Veyl stood near the foot of the bed, arms crossed and posture composed as ever.
+There was no reassurance on her face.
 Just observation.

 "How long was I out?"
 Royushi asked.

-“The instructors reviewed the footage,” she said finally.
+"The instructors reviewed the footage," she said after a minute of silence.

 "It means," Ishara said carefully, "that something intervened."